Find Affordable College Courses

 Buffalo, NY

 University at Buffalo did quite well in this year’s ranking of the best schools for journalism students.
 It came in at #8 on the list.
-University at Buffalo is a fairly large public school located in the suburb of Buffalo.
+University at Buffalo is a very large public school located in the suburb of Buffalo.

 Full Journalism at University at Buffalo Report